neonexus/sails-react-bootstrap-webpack/README.md

 }
 ```

-... to your `config/local.js` to overwrite any option on your local machine only.
+... to your `config/local.js` to override any option on your local machine only.

 <!-- The below comment is to prevent Webstorm from trying to find directories that don't exist. -->
 <!--suppress ALL -->